Jalopy-Tech/HP-Omen-15-macOS/README.md

 - SSDT-PNLF.aml (this comes from WhateverGreen.kext)
 - SSDT-UIAC.aml (for USB mappings)

 Note I have also patched my DSDT with two patches: brightness keys and battery patch.
 The patch coding is in "DSDT-Battery-Patch.txt" and "DSDT-Brightness-Keys-Patch.txt" .
 My DSDT.aml file for my patched DSDT is also in the folder.
-It is not recommened to use another machines DSDT.
+It is recommended that you generate your own machine's DSDT file and patch it to compile your own DSDT.aml  rather than use one from my machine, so I don't recommend you use mine.
 You can run Clover and OpenCore without the DSDT patched file.

 To patch your DSDT  file to allow the brightness keys and battery patch, you can dump (generate) your own DSDT file and patch it using the txt files for the brightness keys and battery patch (see the DSDT patching section below).